tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 </p>

 **Alternative Layouts: Navbar and Navlist Panels**

-1. Navbar Pages
+1. **Navbar Pages**:

-The `navbarPage()` function in R Shiny is used for creating a user-friendly navigation bar at the top of the application.
+The `navbarPage()` function in R Shiny is used for creating a navigation bar at the top of the application.
 This layout is especially beneficial for complex apps with multiple sections or functionalities.
-Unlike the basic tabset panel, the navbar layout offers a more website-like feel, making it intuitive for users who are familiar with navigating web pages.
-The function creates a layout allowing the multiple distinct sub-components to have their sidebar, tabsets, or other layout constructs.
+Unlike the basic tabset panel, the navbar layout offers a more website-like feel.
+The function creates a layout allowing the multiple distinct sub-components to have their own sidebar, tabsets, or other layout constructs.

 {{% codeblock %}}